-xSFA is relatively robust to changes of the implementation details.
-Neither a higher degree of the expansion before the first SFA step nor the removal of more nonlinear versions of the first source change the reconstruction performance significantly.
-It should be noted, however, that polynomial expansions - as used here - become problematic if the degree of the expansion is too high.
+xSFA is relatively robust to changes of parameters.
+Neither the degree of the expansion before the first SFA step nor the number of removed nonlinear versions of the first source need to be finely tuned, though both need to be within a certain range, so that the BSS problem can be solved without running into the overfitting or error accumulation problems discussed above.
+It should be noted, moreover, that polynomial expansions - as used here - become problematic if the degree of the expansion is too high.
 The resulting expanded data contain directions with very sparse distributions, which can lead (a) to singularities in the covariance matrix (e.g., for Gaussian signals with limited sampling, x^{20} and x^{22} are almost perfectly correlated) and (b) to sampling problems for the estimation of the required covariances because the data are dominated by few data points with high values.
 Note, that this problem is not specific to the algorithm itself, but rather to the expansion type used.
 Other expansions such as radial basis functions may be more robust.
 The relative insensitivity of xSFA to parameters is a major advantage over ISFA, whose performance depended crucially on the right choice of a trade-off parameter between slowness and independence.

-Many algorithms for nonlinear blind sources separation are designed for specific types of mixtures, e.g., for post-nonlinear mixtures (for an overview of methods for post-nonlinear mixtures see Jutten and Karhunen, 2003).
+Many algorithms for nonlinear blind source separation are designed for specific types of mixtures, for example, for post-nonlinear mixtures (for an overview of methods for postnonlinear mixtures see Jutten and Karhunen, 2003).
 In contrast, our algorithm should work for arbitrary instantaneous mixtures.
 As previously mentioned, we have performed simulations for a set of instantaneous nonlinear mixtures and the performance was similar for all mixtures.
 The only requirements are that the sources are distinguishable based on their Δ -value and that the function space accessible to SFA is sufficiently complex to invert the mixture.
 Note that the algorithm is restricted to instantaneous mixtures.
 It cannot invert convolutive mixtures because SFA processes its input instantaneously and is thus not suitable for a deconvolution task.